Pass the Pie, Please

 This holiday season is upon us.
 Decorations have appeared in stores and gift lists are being created and discussed.

 We all know someone who has trepidation about their first holiday without a loved one or possibly with other difficult changes or circumstances in their lives (expected or unexpected).
 Seek them out, hold their hand, invite them over or go visit them.
 Remember the pie.
 You may not invoke a belly laugh, but a smile will surely lend some comfort.
-Helping another find peace and joy by escaping their pain, helping yourself do the same – even for a few hours – is like eating a piece of your favorite pie.
+Helping another find peace and joy by escaping their pain, and helping yourself do the same – even for a few hours – is like eating a piece of your favorite pie.

 In concert with helping others, our Faith Always Wins Foundation and Kansas City Interfaith Youth Alliance (KCIYA) are equipping high school students to lead, serve and grow based on the shared values we all possess, while also examining the differences between our religious and nonreligious communities through civil discourse.